MicrosoftDocs/architecture-center/docs/patterns/compensating-transaction-content.md

 ## Related resources

-- [Scheduler-Agent-Supervisor pattern](./scheduler-agent-supervisor.yml).
+- [Scheduler Agent Supervisor pattern](./scheduler-agent-supervisor.yml).
 This article describes how to implement resilient systems that perform business operations that use distributed services and resources.
 In these systems, you sometimes need to use a compensating transaction to undo the work that an operation performs.
 - [Retry pattern](./retry.yml).
 Compensating transactions can be expensive to perform.
 You can try to minimize their use by using the Retry pattern to implement an effective policy of retrying failed operations.
 - [Saga distributed transactions pattern](../reference-architectures/saga/saga.yml).
 This article explains how to use the Saga pattern to manage data consistency across microservices in distributed transaction scenarios.
 The Saga pattern handles failure recovery with compensating transactions.
 - [Pipes and Filters pattern](./pipes-and-filters.yml).
 This article describes the Pipes and Filters pattern, which you can use to decompose a complex processing task into a series of reusable elements.
 You can use the Pipes and Filters pattern with the Compensating Transaction pattern as an alternative to implementing distributed transactions.